learn-co-curriculum/crafting-html-docs-readme/README.md

 structure and meaning of web content.
 Web browsers, such as Mozilla Firefox, Internet Explorer, and Google Chrome interpret the HTML code and use it to create rendered output.
-Unlike Ruby, JavaScript and other programming languages, markup languages like HTML can't do logic.
+Unlike Ruby, JavaScript and other programming languages, markup languages like HTML can't process logic.
 You can't write in HTML:
 "print this line 3 times" or "if it's Thursday, make the heading 'Baloney Sandwiches for Lunch!'"